-Speaking at a talk hosted by the Bank of the Philippine Islands, said families who are dependent on remittances must always think that money will not arrive forever; their relatives abroad can lose jobs, get sick or even die, according to a report by InterAksyon.com.
+Speaking at a talk hosted by the Bank of the Philippine Islands, Orman said families who are dependent on remittances must always think that money will not arrive forever.
+Their relatives abroad can lose jobs, get sick, or even die, according to a report by InterAksyon.com.

-As OFW dependents understand better their fund sources, they might just be motivated to save more.
+As OFW dependents understand better their fund sources, they might just be motivated to keep more.

 “It goes on for 10, 15, 20 years,” she said.

-Orman also said that it is important to change the culture of mendicancy among OFW families, and that able-minded members of the family are helping out.
+Orman also said that it is essential to change the culture of mendicancy among OFW families and that able-minded members of the family are helping out.

-“Are we helping those people by sending money to them so they never have to dig deep themselves and reach their own potential because the money is coming into them like clockwork when they haven’t made any contingency plan in case that money stops because they don’t think it will ever going to stop?
-It is possible that we’re hurting them rather than helping them/ Because a lot of times they [dependents] are still very young,” she said.
+“Are we helping those people by sending money to them, so they never have to dig deep themselves and reach their potential because the money is coming into them like clockwork when they haven’t made any contingency plan in case that money stops because they don’t think it will ever going to stop?
+We may be hurting them rather than helping them/ Because a lot of times they [dependents] are still very young,” she said.

 As the COVID-19 pandemic has proven the uncertainty of life as OFWs, may it serve as a warning to all Filipino workers abroad to be more mindful of their finances, work towards future-proofing finances and commit to saving for self and family.